-- 2.35 A 'document of an agency' is defined in s 4(1) as: - a document in the agency's possession, whether created or received in the agency, or - a document in relation to which an agency has taken contractual measures under s 6C in order to ensure that it receives the document from a contractor or sub-contractor providing services to the public on the agency's behalf (see [2.37]-[2.44] below). - 2.36 'Possession' of a document is not limited to actual or physical possession, but can include constructive possession where an agency has the right and power to deal with a
+- 2.49 A 'document of an agency' is defined in s 4(1) as: - a document in the agency's possession, whether created or received in the agency or - a document in relation to which an agency has taken contractual measures under s 6C to ensure that it receives the document from a contractor or sub-contractor providing services to the public on the agency's behalf (see [2.52] [2.59] below).

-In Timmins and Attorney-General's Department [2015] AICmr 32 the former Information Commissioner found that one attachment to a brief within scope of an applicant's FOI Request also fell within scope because the brief could not be properly understood without being aware of the contents of the attachment.
-The other attachment did not fall within scope as it was merely attached to the brief to illustrate work that had been undertaken (at [14]-[22]).
-Also see Para 10.63 of these FOI Guidelines.
+&lt;sup>32 In Timmins and Attorney-General's Department [2015] AICmr 32 the Information Commissioner found that an attachment to a brief within the scope of the applicant's FOI request was also within the scope of the request because the brief could not be properly understood without being aware of the attachment's contents.
+Another attachment was not considered to be in scope because it was only attached to the brief to illustrate work that had been undertaken (at [14]-[22]).